Graduate Admissions

 The Graduate School notifies successful applicants in February.
 The Department of the History of Science normally provides opportunities for admitted PhD students to meet with faculty and current students in advance of the April 15 decision deadline.

-** The non-refundable application fee for 2023 is $105.00, payable by credit card only.
+* The non-refundable application fee is $105.00, payable by credit card only.
 All applications received by the appropriate deadline with the correct application fee are guaranteed full consideration by the admissions committee.
 In those uncommon situations where an applicant has demonstrated that paying the application fee would cause them extreme financial hardship, GSAS will waive the fee.
 In order to determine eligibility for and apply for a fee waiver see this page.
 For further questions about fee waivers, email admiss@fas.harvard.edu.
-Note that the Department of the History of Science is not involved in determing elibility for a fee waiver.
+The Department of the History of Science is not involved in determing elibility for a fee waiver.

 Program Descriptions for the AM and the PhD in the History of Science are available online from the Harvard University Graduate School of Arts and Sciences (GSAS).